Lhy-apple/EditAs2/README.md

 ##  Dataset
-Our dataset,trained model and results can be downloaded from [here](https://workdrive.zohopublic.com.cn/folder/qwvthfb71c50db6484ac2a2f02af012240baa)
+Our dataset,trained models and results can be downloaded from [here](https://workdrive.zohopublic.com.cn/folder/qwvthfb71c50db6484ac2a2f02af012240baa)

 ## Train